marcus-crane/utf9k/src/content/blog/2019-07-20 WSL2 VHD Issue.md

 ---
-category: "blog"
+category: blog
 date: 2019-07-20T00:00:00+13:00
-description: "One night I had a bit to drink and debugged the hell out of a WSL2 issue out of frustration"
+description: One night I had a bit to drink and debugged the hell out of a WSL2 issue out of frustration
+output: src/content/blog
+publish: true
-slug: "wsl2-vhd-issue"
+slug: wsl2-vhd-issue
 tags:
-  - "beta"
+  - beta
-  - "linux"
+  - linux
-  - "windows"
+  - windows
-  - "wsl"
+  - wsl
-title: "Fixing a WSL2 VHD conversion issue"
+title: Fixing a WSL2 VHD conversion issue
 ---
 I recently started running the Windows Insider builds on my desktop so that I could play around with the new Windows Subsystem for Linux but I ran into some trouble.
 Before I get into the fix, here's a little bit of history

 ## The history